Skip to content

 npm run send:message

-If everything is set up correctly, the message will be sent from the Avalanche Fuji TestNet to the Celo Alfajores TestNet.
+If everything is set up correctly, the message will be sent from the Avalanche Fuji Testnet to the Celo Alfajores Testnet.
 You can monitor the transaction and verify that the message was received on Celo using the Wormhole Explorer.

 The console should output something similar to this: